Dinjuliet/Person-Finance-Tracker/README.md

 # Personal-Finance-Tracker

 # OVERVIEW
-This is a personal finance dashboard built in Microsoft Excel using GTBank's brand color as inspiration.
-The project was inspired by a tutorial from Freedom Oboh on Evergreen Tech’s platform.
+This is a comprehensive and interactive Personal Finance Tracker dashboard built in Microsoft Excel using GTBank's brand color.
+This project was inspired by a workshop session led by Freedom and hosted by Evergreen Digital Tech Solution.
+The aim was to enhance financial visibility using a user-friendly and visually appealing dashboard design.

-The dashboard visualizes:

-- Income & spending trends (monthly + weekly)

-- Top spending categories

-- Income source contributions

-- Real-time balance monitoring
+# PROJECT OBJECTIVES

+Design and develop a Personal Finance Tracker Dashboard in Excel that offers a seamless user experience with advanced UX elements.
+The dashboard should help users:

+-Track income and expenses

+-Visualize category-wise spending

+-Understand saving patterns

+-Interact with data dynamically

 # DATASET DETAILS
 [Download Here](https://drive.google.com/drive/folders/1XJgh3XalxjCcnZj8MmPAXwa2MmQtXjB8)